stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 such as `Either` or `Pair`: `Bifunctor`, `Bifoldable`, and `Bitraversable`.
 In the following exercises we get some hands-one experience working with these.
-You are supposed to look up yourself what functions they provide and how to implement and use them.
+You are supposed to look up what functions they provide and how to implement and use them yourself.

 1. Assume we'd like to not only interpret CSV content but also the optional comment tags in our CSV files.